pratikramesh1/pratikramesh1.github.io/README.md

 ## <span style="color:#287cb9;">About Me</span>
 I’m a 2nd year Ph.D. student at Georgia Tech, advised by **[Judy Hoffman](https://faculty.cc.gatech.edu/~judy/)**.
 I’m interested in developing fundamental techniques and algorithms to make deep learning models efficient and robust.
-Specifically, my interests span efficient deep learning, model merging, transfer learning, bias detection, and robustness.
+My research focuses on efficient deep learning, model merging, transfer learning, bias detection & robustness.
 Recently, my work has revolved around fusing fine-tuned models in settings such as multi-task learning, federated learning and continual learning.
-I am honoured to have been awarded the Herbert P. Haley fellowship by Georgia Tech for the years 2023-2024.
+I have been awarded the **Herbert P. Haley fellowship** by Georgia Tech for the years 2023-2024.

 I earned my masters in ECE in 2022 at Georgia Tech, advised by **[Rishikesan Kamaleswaran](https://bioinformatics.gatech.edu/rishikesan-kamaleswaran)** where I worked on machine translation on clinical sensor data as a research assistant.